 The research of neuropsychologist Dr. Weeks suggests that people who live their lives without worrying what others think are more likely to be healthier and live longer than the rest of us.
 Social commentators have suggested that eccentrics provide evidence for well functioning societies, which can accept and respond to new and challenging ideas.
 So, not only can we learn from people who defy convention – they are good for us!

-We wish to celebrate such people, scouring Britain for the most eccentric communities and developing bespoke tours in each place that include hilarious performances, a creative audio experience, gently encouraging people to have glorious fun in public places.
+We celebrate such people, scouring Britain for the most eccentric communities and developing bespoke tours in each place that include hilarious performances, a creative audio experience, gently encouraging people to have glorious fun in public places.

 The project was initially created in Brighton by Paschale Straiton and Ivan Fabrega and subsequently developed with Sarah Sansom from Time Wont Wait to involve greater opportunities for people to take part – in our research, in satellite workshops and as performers.